ekmcmurchie/Unix-Assignment-BCB546/Unix_Assignment/UNIX_Assignment_McMurchie.md

 ```
 sort -k1,1 transposed_maize_genotypes.txt > sort_maize_genotypes.txt
 sort -c -k1,1 sort_maize_genotypes.txt
+wc sort_maize_genotypes.txt
 ```
 This sorted the transposed maize genotypes file based on the first column, which contains SNP ID, and checked the resulting file to make sure that the sort worked.
+The `sort_maize_genotypes.txt` file has 986 lines, which will be useful to help us check whether the join is successful.

 I then joined the sorted maize genotypes file and the cut, sorted SNP positions file:
 ```
 join -1 1 -2 1 sorted_snp_position.txt sort_maize_genotypes.txt > join_maize.txt
 head join_maize.txt
 less join_maize.txt
+wc join_maize.txt
 ```
 To make sure that the join was successful, I viewed the beginning of the file with `head` and used `less` to scroll through it.
+The `wc` command shows us that the `join_maize.txt` file has 983 lines, slightly shorter than `sorted_snp_position.txt` and `sort_maize_genotypes.txt` because the line containing "SNP_ID" is not copied over from `sorted_snp_position.txt` and the lines comtianing "Sample_ID", "]G_OTU", and "Group" are not copied over from `sort_maize_genotypes.txt`.

 To prepare to make the 10 files with SNP ordered based on increasing position value, I sorted the joined maize SNP position and data file based on chromosome number first and position second: